quicwg/base-drafts/draft-ietf-quic-transport.md

 Header Form:

-: The most significant bit (0x80) of the first octet of a packet is the header form.
+: The most significant bit (0x80) of the octet 0 of a packet is the header form.
 This bit is set to 0 for the short header.

 Connection ID Flag:

-: The second bit (0x40) of the first octet indicates whether the Connection ID field is present.
+: The second bit (0x40) of the octet 0 indicates whether the Connection ID field is present.
 If set to 1, then the Connection ID field is present; if set to 0, the Connection ID field is omitted.
 The Connection ID field can only be omitted if the omit_connection_id transport parameter